 - Lecture for the LC Science Gang in November 1999: “Why Can’t Robots Just Get Along?
 Social Conventions for Rational Agents.”

-- Nominee for the Best Advisor Award, Lynchburg College, 2007.
+- Nominee for the Best Advisor Award, University of Lynchburg, 2007.

-- Nominee for the Shirley Rosser Award for Excellence in Teaching, Lynchburg College, 1999.
+- Nominee for the Shirley Rosser Award for Excellence in Teaching, University of Lynchburg, 1999.